 Your Wedding Venue, Locale and Theme

 If you know your venue, take it into consideration when choosing the style of your dress.
-Your dress should fit the ambiance of the venue as well as any theme you may be going for overall for the ceremony
+Your dress should fit the venue’s ambiance and any theme you may be going for overall for the ceremony and reception.

 3. Set Your Budget

 Decide how much you can spend on your wedding dress.
 You’ll probably have to do your overall wedding budget first.

 Be sure to include all those extra little (or bigger than you thought) costs that come in addition to the dress price tag.
 Additional costs to consider include:

 - Travel for you to and from fittings

 Be sure to include tax and shipping for shoes, veils, jewelry, purse, and other accessories.
 All these extras to complement your dress and look usually cost about 10 to 20 percent of the price tag of your dress.

 4. Start Your Shopping Adventure and Try On Dresses